ManoharanS45/Face_detection/README.md

 # Face_detection
-hey all, from this repository you can learn easy code to face recoginition.
+      Hey all, from this repository you can learn easy code to face recoginition. i have attached all the requirements in this respository.
+files:
+    1)haarcascade_frontalface_default.xml
+    2)code(i have atteched the code's screenshot)